awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 **Note**
 The parameter history includes all parameter versions, including the current one\.
 Therefore, if a user is denied permission for `GetParameter`, `GetParameters`, and `GetParameterByPath` but is allowed permission for `GetParameterHistory`, they can see the current parameter, including `SecureString` parameters, using `GetParameterHistory`\.

-## Allowing only specific parameters to run on instances<a name="sysman-paramstore-access-inst"></a>
+## Allowing only specific parameters to run on nodes<a name="sysman-paramstore-access-inst"></a>

-You can control access so that instances can run only parameters that you specify\.
+You can control access so that managed nodes can run only parameters that you specify\.

 If you choose the `SecureString` parameter type when you create your parameter, Systems Manager uses AWS KMS to encrypt the parameter value\.
 AWS KMS encrypts the value by using either an AWS managed key or a customer managed key\.
 For more information about AWS KMS and AWS KMS key, see the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.